eivenvector/trustar-balerion/README.md

     $ python setup.py install --force
    ```

-4. You can download Neo4j from [Neo4j](https://neo4j.com/download/other-releases/) and install it.
+4. You can download and install Neo4j from [here](https://neo4j.com/download/other-releases/).
 This code was tested on Neo4j V 2.3.8.

 ## Running examples and tests
 - copy `application_properties.ini` in the `balerion` directory to the `scripts` directory